OrangeCoder01/programming-polyglot-learning-archive/mastering-c/amit_embedded_system_course/README.md

     AMIT stands for "Assosciation of management and information technology".

-    The association located in Egypt, aimed for graduates and undergraduates who are interested or with a profession within STEM (Science-Technology-Engineering-Math) domain<br>
-    to help expand their professional skills in their desired field.
+    The association located in Egypt, aimed for graduates and undergraduates who are interested or with a profession within STEM (Science-Technology-Engineering-Math) domain to help expand their professional skills in their desired field.

     The current course I got enrolled is "Embedded System" course, a helpful course for understanding